Edouard102/Battleship-game/README.md

 ### **Audience Definition**

-The targeted audience is international with an age range of 11 or 12 years old and above.
+The targeted audience is international with an age range of 11 to 75 years old people.
 This audience is either children, or adults that are interested in classic game.

 ### **User Stories**